 - anti-nausea medications, such as metoclopramide (Reglan and Metozolv ODT)

 When dyskinesia is a direct result of taking levodopa, the treatment differs from person to person.

 - adjusting the dose of your levodopa to avoid large fluctuations in the amount of dopamine in your system

-- taking amantadine, which was recently approved to treat dyskinesia
+- taking amantadine extended-release (Gocovri), which has been approved to treat dyskinesia

 - taking levodopa in smaller doses more often